-During the course of the fiscal year, the Department hosted thirty five conferences for which the expense to the DHS exceeded \$100,000 per event; these conferences totaled approximately \$11 million.
-In the attached Annual Report on Conference Spending list these conferences.
-The report contains the following data points for each event-
+The Department hosted 35 conferences for which the expense to DHS exceeded \$100,000 per event; these conferences totaled approximately \$6.06 million.
+The attached Annual Report on Conference Spending lists these conferences.
+The report contains the following data points for each event: